ode2020/IMD-Codelabs/README.md

 -----------------------------------------------------------------------------
 1. **Final Project: Visit Rwanda App**

-Visit Rwanda App will be a CRUD Application will be developed for my country's tourism department owned by Rwanda Development Board (RDB).
+Visit Rwanda App is developed for my country's tourism department owned by Rwanda Development Board (RDB).
-The Visit Rwanda App will be very useful to both the country and tourista who day to day need access to all tourism related information in an easy way.<br>
+The Visit Rwanda App will be very useful to both the country and tourists who day to day need access to all tourism related information in an easy way.<br>
 Currently there is a website for tourism but there is no mobile app. <br> To develop this Application I will use Java on Android Studio IDE. <br>

 1.1. **Features** <br>